-Appendix C: Procedures if an allegation is made against a member staff (including volunteers and governors)
+Appendix C: Procedures if an allegation is made against a member staff (including supply staff, volunteers, trustees and governors)

 Never let allegations by a child or young person go unrecorded or unreported, including any made against you.
 There are very clear procedures that are there to protect children but also to ensure as much protection as possible against a potential false allegation involving a member of staff.